maroon-scorch/Tendam/README.md

 - Focus on user-generated reviews and images:
 - As many filters as possible (distance, type of activity, type of food, etc.):
 - Machine-generated recommendations based on these factors:
+  - Recommendation is critical to a user expereience nowadays because the incentive for one to search on their own becomes less and less, and naturally there are a lot of metrics in designing the fundamental mechanisms of recommendation.
+For instance,

 #### Challenges:
 Of course with each critical features mentioned above, there also comes with certain challenges here: